AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge.md

 1. Continue with [Send data to Experience Platform Edge](#send-data-to-experience-platform-edge).

-## Send data to Experience Platform Edge using AEP Mobile SDK
+## Send data to Experience Platform Edge

 Depending on the type of data that you want to send to Experience Platform Edge, you can use any of the following methods: